AlamHasabie/transport-game-backend/README.md

 ```

 #### Turn information
-When all players had emitted their dice, then server will emit information about the turns in an array.T he first element indicates which player moves first, the second is the second player to move etc.\n
+When all players had emitted their dice, then server will emit information about the turns in an array.T he first element indicates which player moves first, the second is the second player to move etc.<br/>
 **Server**
 ```js
 io.emit("turn information",{